yongbin98/ospEDA/README.md

 # ospEDA

-ospEDA is a MATLAB implementation of the *Orthogonal Subspace Projection-based Electrodermal Activity (EDA) decomposition algorithm*.
+ospEDA is a MATLAB implementation of the *Orthogonal Subspace Projection-based Electrodermal Activity decomposition algorithm*.

 This method separates tonic and phasic components of the EDA signal.